 - Dr. Leanne Son Hing, Department of Psychology, will test how understanding cumulative advantage — how the rich get richer — and cumulative disadvantage — how the poor get poorer — might redress the effects of intergenerational, race-based and gender-based inequalities in Canadian hiring and university admissions practices.

 Gordon S. Lang School of Business and Economics

 - Dr. René Kirkegaard, Department of Economics and Finance, will explore the role, design and impact of rules that govern real-world contests like elections and college admissions.

-- Dr. Ann Pegoraro, Department of Economics and Finance and Lang Chair in Sport Management, will assess the impact of COVID-19 on gender equity in Canadian sport and identify ways to build back an improved system.
+- Dr. Ann Pegoraro, Department of Management and Lang Chair in Sport Management, will assess the impact of COVID-19 on gender equity in Canadian sport and identify ways to build back an improved system.

 - Dr. Thanasis Stengos, Department of Economics and Finance, will develop statistical econometric methods to measure the relative economic and human costs of policy responses to COVID-19 such as lockdowns and social distancing.